spantaleev/sijax-python/docs/faq.rst

 How light is it?
 ----------------

-The javascript core is less than 3kB in its original form.
+The javascript core is about 4kB in its original form.

 Keep in mind that you need jQuery loaded on the page for it to function.
 It was tested with jQuery ``1.4`` and ``1.5``, but some older releases should/may also work.